-Naomi Zeavin speaks at the Rotary and schools, etc. on Historic Mason District.
+Naomi Zeavin speaks and shows history videos at the Rotary, schools, senior groups and Fairfax Museum on Historic Mason District.

 Fairfax County History Commission members continue to be active in a variety of ways in the community.
 The following summary, though not a comprehensive list, highlights the wide variety of outreach activities performed by commission members.

 Anne Barnes is a member of the Board of Directors of the Laurel Grove School Association.

 Anne Barnes and Sallie Lyons are members of the Seeds of Independence Committee of Gunston Hall, tracing African American History on Mason Neck.